Towns & Places:

 In 1856, pro-slavery men invaded the county regularly, intimidating free-staters and damaging their property, sometimes driving them away.
 Radical abolitionist John Brown and his followers murdered several pro-slavery men in retaliation during the Pottawatomie Massacre on May 24, 1856, in nearby Franklin County.

-Dr. Rufas Gilpatrick, while near Greeley, saw proslavery forces burning houses.
-After sending out an alert, Captain Steward, Captain Samuel Anderson, his Pottawatomie Guards, and Captain Cline attacked the invaders.
+Dr. Rufas Gilpatrick saw pro-slavery forces burning houses near Greeley.
+After sending an alert, Captain Steward, Captain Samuel Anderson, his Pottawatomie Guards, and Captain Cline attacked the invaders.
 They were caught unaware and retreated to Missouri, where they incorrectly reported that 10,000 men, rather than 100 men, had attacked them.
 Brown had been with the free-state forces but left to pursue “ruffian” forces reportedly near Greeley, but later rejoined them.

 During the summer months of 1856, free-staters felt unsafe at home during the night and would gather their families with the men standing guard.
 They relied on supplies from Kansas City that had to pass through pro-slavery guards.
 Some members of the Pottawatomie Rifles, organized by John Brown, Jr., were from Anderson County.

-There was continued trouble along Pottawatomie Creek until the government ordered United States troops to the neighborhood.
+There was continued trouble along Pottawatomie River until the government ordered United States troops to the neighborhood.
 They camped for several weeks a short distance from the present site of Greeley but were commanded by pro-slavery officers who afforded little protection to the free-state settlers.
 The Pottawatomie Rifles were drilled at the farm of W. L. Frankenburger and participated in many of the expeditions of 1856-57.
 During the fall of 1856, pro-slavery invasions became so frequent that it was unsafe for the settlers to remain at home overnight with their families.
-For several months, they would collect at Frankenburger’s claim on Pottawatomie Creek.
+They would collect at Frankenburger’s claim on Pottawatomie River for several months.
 The women and children took shelter in the cabin while the men remained on guard.
 Anderson County men, commanded by Dr. Rufus Gilpatrick, took part in the Battle of Osawatomie under John Brown.
 When Governor Daniel Woodson declared the territory in a state of insurrection and rebellion and called out the militia, several settlers left Anderson County and never returned.

 Cattle drives from Texas passed through the area beginning in 1857 and brought a disease called Spanish fever, which killed native cattle.
 The drives ceased during the Civil War between 1861-1865 and began again in 1866, bringing more disease.

 On November 30, 1857, the county commissioners signed a contract to construct a courthouse and jail at Shannon.
-Dr. Preston Bowen was to build it for $1,000, but at the election held on January 26, 1858, it was shown that a majority of the people were opposed to the erection of the buildings.
+Dr. Preston Bowen was to build it for $1,000, but at the election held on January 26, 1858, it was shown that most people opposed the erection of the buildings.
 The commissioners, therefore, resigned.
-On February 12, 1858, the county organization was changed by the legislature from a board of commissioners to a board of supervisors.
+On February 12, 1858, the legislature changed the county organization from a board of commissioners to a board of supervisors.
 On June 14, the new board contracted with Dr. Bowen for a courthouse and jail at Shannon’s own expense, to be completed within a year.

-A considerable number of the early settlers of Anderson County were Catholics, and the St. Boniface Catholic church in Putnam Township was the first church building erected.
-It was built in 1858.
+Many early settlers of Anderson County were Catholics, and the St. Boniface Catholic church in Putnam Township was the first church building erected in 1858.

 Education was one of the first considerations of the early settlers.
 The first school district laid out was near Scipio in Putnam Township, and the first superintendent of public instruction was John R. Slentz, appointed by the governor near the close of 1858.